Beta blockers

 How do beta blockers work?

 Beta blockers work by blocking the effects of the hormone adrenaline.
 They make your heart beat slower and relax the blood vessels, which, in turn, reduces blood pressure.
-Beta blockers can also help the heart to beat more regularly.
+Beta blockers can also help the heart beat more regularly.

-What are beta-blockers used for?
+What are beta blockers used for?

 - angina — pain in the chest caused by too little blood and oxygen getting to the heart

-- arrhythmia — irregular or fast heart beat or rhythm
+- arrhythmia — irregular heart rhythm

 - after a heart attack